Billy Campbell: Career

-After his role in the 2002 film Enough, in which he played the abusive husband of Jennifer Lopez's character, he portrayed serial killer Ted Bundy in the 2003 made-for-TV movie The Stranger Beside Me.
+After his role in the 2002 film Enough, in which he played the abusive husband of Jennifer Lopez's character, he portrayed serial killer Ted Bundy in the 2003 television film The Stranger Beside Me.
 He then played a college professor accused of raping a student in a 2004 episode of Law & Order: Special Victims Unit, and also played an accused serial killer who defends himself in the 2007 television series Shark.
 In 2010, Campbell had a recurring role in the short-lived revival of Melrose Place.
 Following this, Campbell took a prominent role in the AMC series The Killing, an American remake of the Danish series of the same name.

-In 2012 Campbell played the stern but kindly father in the independent film, Fat Kid Rules the World.
+In 2012, Campbell played the stern but kindly father in the independent film, Fat Kid Rules the World.
 In 2000, Campbell was named one of the "World's 50 Most Beautiful People" by People magazine.
 In 2013, he played Abraham Lincoln in the National Geographic television adaptation of the Bill O'Reilly/Martin Dugard book, Killing Lincoln.

 From 2017 to 2020, he starred in the Canadian television drama series Cardinal, for which he won the Canadian Screen Award for Best Actor in a Limited Series or Television Film at the 6th Canadian Screen Awards in 2018, the 7th Canadian Screen Awards in 2019 and the 8th Canadian Screen Awards in 2020.

 Personal life

 By the end of filming of 1991's The Rocketeer, the 31-year-old Campbell was in a romance with his 20-year-old co-star Jennifer Connelly.
 They were engaged before they broke up in 1996 after being involved for five years.
 He now has a Norwegian wife and two children, and they live at her family's farm in Rygge (Moss since 1 January 2020), Norway.

 Campbell is a rugby enthusiast, having played for the Virginia Rugby Football Club, Chicago Lions RFC and the Santa Monica Rugby Club.

 Campbell has "permanent resident" immigration status in Canada, with an apartment in Vancouver, British Columbia.

-Also played Rugby with Chicago Griffins.